balancy/async-buses-on-the-map/README.md

 # Buses on Moscow map

-The web application displays the imitation of Moscow buses traffic.
+The web application simulates Moscow buses traffic and displays it in the browser.

 <img src="screenshots/buses.gif">